Brazilian football league system

 The Brazilian football league system is a series of interconnected leagues for football clubs in Brazil.
 It consists of several independent pyramids, which are the national pyramid and the states pyramids.
 As these pyramids are independent, clubs usually compete in a state pyramid and a national pyramid.
 Both the national pyramid and the states pyramids consist of several levels.
-The best placed teams in the states championships as well as the best clubs ranked in by the CBF compete in the Copa do Brasil.
+The best placed teams in the states championships compete in the Copa do Brasil.

 Structure

 There are two simultaneous and independent functioning pyramids in Brazil's football, the national pyramid and the states pyramids.

 While the national competitions are organized by CBF, the state championships are organized by the respective football federations of each state (for example, the Campeonato Pernambucano is organized by the Pernambuco Football Federation).

 The national pyramid competitions start in May and end in December.
 The state pyramids have varying durations and schedules in each state.
 In states with clubs competing in the national first and second divisions, the state championships run from January/February to April/May.

 Most states have at least one secondary tournament, involving smaller clubs not in the top two leagues of the national championship.
 These lesser championships runs from July to December.
 Besides the trophy, it may award the winner(s) places in the main tournament or in the Brazilian Cup next year.

 Smaller states, whose clubs do not take part in national competitions have longer competitions, usually running during the "winter" months: April to October.